mnesh01/Authentication/README.md

-# Auth - Django Authentication System
+# A Django Authentication System

 ## Overview
 Auth is a Django-based user authentication system that provides user registration, email verification, login, and logout functionalities.
 It includes token-based email verification and user session handling.

 ## Features
 - User Registration